Neurology and Neurosurgery

 Headaches cause aching and pain, often in a specific area of the head.
 There are different types of headaches, including:

-• Sinus headache is when swelling in your sinus passages causes pain behind your eyes, cheeks and nose.
-Sinus headache is commonly confused with migraine because how the pain feels and where it occurs are similar.
+A sinus headache is when swelling in your sinus passages causes pain behind your eyes, cheeks and nose.
+A sinus headache is commonly confused with migraine because how the pain feels and where it occurs are similar.
 A sinus headache is diagnosed if imaging, such as a CT scan, shows evidence of sinus disease.
-Pain should resolve once the sinus disease is treated.
+Pain should resolve after the sinus disease is treated.

 What is migraine?